Derived equivalence and fibrations over curves and surfaces: Introduction

-In the second part of this paper we study the behavior of a class of fibrations over normal projective surfaces under $D$-equivalence.
-A $\chi$-positive $2$-irrational pencil is a surjective morphism with connected fibers $f\colon X\to S$ such that: $(i)$ $S$ is a normal projective surface, $(ii)$ for any resolution of singularities $\widetilde S \to S$ we have $\chi(\omega_{\widetilde S})>0$, and $(iii)$ there exists a finite morphism $S\to \Alb(\widetilde S)$ to the Albanese variety of $\widetilde S$.
-Two $\chi$-positive $2$-irrational pencils are isomorphic if there exists an isomorphism between the bases of the fibrations that commutes with the structure morphisms (\emph{cf}. \S\ref{section:fibrations}).
-We consider the following sets
+In the second part of this paper we study the derived invariance of a class of fibrations over normal projective surfaces, which extends the case of irrational pencils of genus $g\geq 2$.
+A $\chi$\emph{-positive $2$-higher irrational pencil} is a surjective morphism with connected fibers $f\colon X\to S$ such that: $(i)$ $S$ is a normal projective surface, $(ii)$ $\chi(\omega_{\widetilde S})>0$ for some resolution of singularities $\widetilde S \to S$, and $(iii)$ there exists a morphism $S\to \Alb(\widetilde S)$ finite onto its image such that the composition $\widetilde S \to S \to \Alb(\widetilde S)$ equals the Albanese map of $\widetilde S$.
+Two such $\chi$-positive $2$-higher irrational pencils are \emph{isomorphic} if there exists an isomorphism between the bases of the fibrations that commutes with the structure morphisms (\emph{cf}. \S\ref{section:fibrations}).
+We consider the following sets of fibrations attached to $X$: